 Additionally, for those who would like to outsource their scheduling to experts, we specialize in WBS creation, CPM training, and scheduling with decades of experience.

 For those who are moving their business to the cloud, we are pleased to offer Oracle Primavera Cloud (OPC).
-OPC is the next evolution of Primavera P6 and is more affordable, easier to set up and maintain, and offers more features than Primavera P6.
-We also offer comprehensive training for OPC for Primavera P6 veterans and those new to scheduling.
+OPC is the next evolution of Primavera P6.
+It is more affordable, easier to set up and maintain, and offers more features than Primavera P6.
+We also offer comprehensive training for OPC for both Primavera P6 veterans and those new to scheduling.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more scheduling tips & tricks directly in your inbox!